matus-chochlik/oglplu2/README.rst

 and the ``GL/glcorearb.h`` header (the latter is included in the repository) out of the box.

-On recent Linux distributions with the ``apt`` package manager, the following should be enough to install most of the dependencies for the GLFW3+GLEW
+On recent Debian-like Linux distributions with the ``apt`` package manager, the following should be enough to install most of the dependencies for the GLFW3+GLEW configuration:
-configuration:

 ::

- sudo apt-get install \
+ sudo apt install \
     python \
     pkgconf \
     cmake \